input-output-hk/plutus-use-cases/use-case-2/README.md

 ##  Running Plutus Application Backend (PAB)

+1. Make sure you don't have anything running using port 8080.

-1. [Run PAB] After installing Obelisk, use `./scripts/run-pab.sh` to launch the PAB and have it listen on port 8080
+2. [Run PAB] After installing Obelisk, use `./scripts/run-pab.sh` to launch the PAB and have it listen on port 8080.

 ##  Starting Obelisk Frontend